veeral-patel/how-to-secure-anything/README.md

 ## Analysis techniques

-Once you've come up with an initial design, the techniques below help you find additional controls you can add and vulnerabilities to resolve.
+Once you've come up with an initial design, the techniques below help you find additional controls you can add and vulnerabilities you need to resolve.

 ### Prevent/detect/respond framework

-Write up!
+The way I see it, every security control falls into one of these categories:

+- Prevent: consists of deter, stop
+- Detect
+- Respond: consists of contain, investigate, remediate

+Take any attack, and try brainstorming defenses against it for each of the six categories.

 ### Attack trees